-In addition to the behavioral consequences mentioned above for incomplete homework, if homework is turned in late, the grade the student receives shall be reduced by one letter grade (10%) for each day late.
+In addition to the behavioral consequences mentioned above for missing /incomplete homework, if homework is turned in late, the grade the student receives shall be reduced as per the policy of the teacher for each day late.
 Students who have an excused absence will have the number of days equal to the number of days absent to make up class and homework without penalty up to 7 days.
+Students who pass this limit will be subject to an academic penalty as per teacher policy.